sanatmisra/butlers-test/README.md

-# butlers-test
+# sanat-test
 selenium web tests for butlers.com

-# This repository contains Selenium Web tests for butlers.com website
+# This repository contains Selenium Web tests for some website

 Pre-requisites:
 - Java 8